ausspeedruns/cables/docs/tutorials/extra/technical-director-notes.md

 ## End of Event

 At the end of the event the coordinator tends to do another speech thanking everyone and wrapping the event up.
 Use the "IRL" scene.
 Ask when the coordinator would like to roll the credits (normally they will just call it out to start the credits).
 On the "ASM Misc" tab in NodeCG under the "Full Cam" panel press "Roll Credits".
+Then DISABLE the transition source and run a "Fade to Black" transition in OBS.
+Kill stream.

 :::warning Audio
 You may need to manually mix during the scene.
 Remember both Stream AND Speakers.